botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >Identify that altered HOST headers are supported, which allows you to spoof your IP address and bypass the IP-based brute-force protection or redirection attacks to do password reset poisoning.

-<sub>Change the username parameter to carlos and send the request.</sub>
+>Change the username parameter to carlos and send the request.

 ```html
 X-Forwarded-Host: EXPLOIT-SERVER-ID.exploit-server.net